U.S. Attorney J. Douglas Overbey Announces More Than $65 Million Available To Fight Human Trafficking And Help Trafficking Victims

 Through ILNI, the FBI, along with its local law enforcement partners, uses task forces to leverage resources and intelligence to identify and recover child victims and prosecute those responsible for their exploitation.
 This collaborative effort has led to the recovery or identification of more than 6,600 child victims.
 The initiative has also led to more than 2,750 convictions, including more than 15 life sentences and many other sentences ranging from 25 years to life.

 In 2008, the ILNI initiated Operation Cross Country (OCC)—a focused, national campaign that targeted the venues where children were the victims of commercial sex trafficking.
 Since 2008, there have been 11 iterations of OCC, recovering more than 900 child victims and arresting nearly 1,400 traffickers.
 The last operation was held in October 2017 with 78 task forces participating.

 The FBI determined that after 11 years of OCC success, it was time to re-evaluate the program.
-The newly renamed Operation Independence Day was conducted over an entire month, rather than a few days, but continued to focus on the recovery of child victims from commercial sex trafficking and pursuing those who exploit them.
+The newly renamed Operation Independence Day was conducted over an entire month, rather than a few days, but continued to focus on the recovery of child victims from commercial sex trafficking.

 The FBI’s Crimes Against Children and Human Trafficking Unit and DOJ coordinated the operation.
 For additional information on Operation Independence Day and the Innocence Lost initiative, please visit https://www.fbi.gov/oid2019.